blueag8/Photography_Website/README.md

 # UX

 The goal is to  be the voice and advocate for the users needs while balancing the business goals.
-Providing a meaningful and relevent experience to the user through ease of navigation, intuitive design and a visually pleasing  ezp
+Providing a meaningful and relevent experience to the user through a website that is easy to navigate,  use intuitive design and visually appealing
 **External User Story**

 Discover and purchase photographs from a professional photographer.